Worlds Collide (tour): Commercial performance

 The tour was originally planned to feature 12 concerts, a number which was later increased.
 A few days after the beginning of the sales an extra concert in Amsterdam was added, as the first one had already sold out.
 On October 29, 2019, five more dates were announced due to high demand and fast selling tickets.
 Among those dates, three more concerts in the United Kingdom were scheduled as the London one had sold out, one more in Belgium, and Luxembourg also entered the route.
 By May 2020, after the first reschedule, a total of 150,000 tickets had already been sold.
 The concert in Munich was rescheduled to take place at a larger venue for the 2022 dates, also due to high tickets demand.
 After the start of the tour in November 2022, most shows were sold out or close to selling out.

-Setlists
+Set lists

-Both setlists from Evanescence and Within Temptation are representative of the concert on November 9, 2022, in Munich, and may not represent the majority of the shows on the tour.
+Both setlists from Evanescence and Within Temptation are representative of the concert on November 9, 2022, in Munich, and did not represent the majority of the shows on the tour.